mamei16/LLM_Web_search/README.md

 Note2: The snippets returned by SearXNG are often much more useful than those returned by DuckDuckGo, so consider using SearXNG as the search backend if you use simple search.
 ### Full search
 Scans entire websites in the results for a more comprehensive search.
 Ideally, this search type should be able to find "needle in the haystack" information hidden somewhere in the website text.
 Hence, choose this option if you want to trade a more resource intensive search process for generally more relevant search results.
-For the best possible search results, also enable semantic chunking and use SPLADE as the keyword retriever.
+**For the best possible search results, also enable token classification based chunking and use SPLADE as the keyword retriever.**
 ## Keyword retrievers
 ### Okapi BM25
 This extension comes out of the box with